This post may contain affiliate links, please see the privacy policy for details.

 Ideal for campers: As long as you have a large mixing bowl and some aluminum foil with you, you can prepare these amazing apple crisp foil packets on the campfire.

-Ingredients for the Best Campfire Apple Crisp
+Best Campfire Apple Crisp Ingredients

-Apples are the star of this easy foil packets dessert and you can choose from Granny Smith apples, HoneyCrisp, Golden Delicious, or your favourite kind of sweet or tart apples.
-Brown sugar as well as white is used to flavour them, along with some ground cinnamon.
+Apples: The star of this easy foil packets dessert.
+Choose from Granny Smith apples, Honey Crisp, Golden Delicious, or your favorite kind of sweet or tart apples.
+Sugar: Brown sugar as well as white is used to sweeten them.

 How to Make Campfire Apple Crisp Foil Packets